2020-21 Academic Experience Surveys

 - November 16 - 19 (Students) (cancelled due to concerns about student survey and email fatigue near the end of the semester)

 - February 11 - 17 (Students)

 Within a week of each survey’s closing date, results will be reviewed by a small team of faculty, staff and students, and recommendations from this group will be communicated to the COVID-19 Academic Planning Group, the Deans’ Council and the Provost’s Cabinet for action and implementation.

 For examples of how results from past surveys have been used, see the summary of significant outcomes from the Spring 2020 Remote Instruction Survey; results from this and other surveys can be found here.

 Access to results

 Key take-aways from each survey will be published to the campus community on this webpage and communicated via an email to respondents and a post in Marquette Today.
-A final report combining results from all surveys will be posted by the end of January 2021.

 If you have any questions about this survey or how results will be used, please contact the Office of Institutional Research and Analysis at email@example.com